carla-simulator/carla-map-editor/README.md

 - A spawned actor can be selected by clicking on it in the world or by selecting it from the actor table.

 - A traffic light actor must belong to a traffic group.
+Otherwise it will be ignored.
 A selected traffic light can be assigned a traffic group by selecting the group in the combo box.

 - Speed signs and traffic lights also have box triggers for detecting nearby vehicles.
 The box extents and relative transforms can also be modified.